-- For abortions, beer with nutmeg was drank.
+- For abortions, beer with nutmeg was drunk.

 - Oilahuasca – The biochemical alchemy of combining allylbenzenes, such as myristicin in nutmeg, with actions affecting specific enzymes, to induce psychedelic experiences.

 - With black pepper, which also contains myristicin.
-Some report a synergistic effect and increase in hallucinogenic effects.
-One person who took 15 grams nutmeg with 4-5 grams black pepper) reported:
+Some report a synergistic effect and an increase in hallucinogenic effects.
+One person who took 15 grams of nutmeg with 4-5 grams of black pepper) reported:

 Effects are drastically different when black pepper is added to Nutmeg compared to the effects I get from nutmeg alone.
 I feel like everything is calm around me.
 Music sounds greater when tripping on Nutmeg, yes nutmeg gives you a trip.
 You will feel that you are in a different world when you close both of your eyes.
 Just a pinch of nutmeg is enough for better sleep.
 Take a teaspoon or two and you will have a sound sleep for about 20 hrs.